Electroweak diboson production in association with a high-mass dijet system in semileptonic final states from $pp$ collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Fiducial phase-space definition

 The VBS topology is identified by the requirement of two truth small-$R$ jets with $\pt>30$~\gev, $\eta_{\mathrm{tag}\ j_1} \cdot \eta_{\mathrm{tag}\ j_2} <0$ and dijet mass $m_{jj}^{tag}>400$~\gev.
 If more than one dijet pair satisfies these conditions, the pair with highest mass is retained.
 The \Vhad candidate jets are selected in the merged and resolved regions as either the leading large-$R$ jet or the two remaining highest-\pt small-$R$ jets, respectively.

 The truth fiducial region is further subdivided into categories which align with the corresponding signal regions.
 The 0-, 1-, 2-lepton regions are defined by requiring the corresponding number of truth charged leptons.
 Additionally, the 0-lepton (1-lepton) region requires truth $\met>200\, (80)$~\gev.
-The truth merged regions are only required to contain a truth large-$R$ jet passing the above requirements with $\Delta R(J,j)>1.4$ with respect to the VBS topology jets.
+The truth merged regions are required to contain a truth large-$R$ jet passing the above requirements with $\Delta R(J,j)>1.4$ with respect to the VBS topology jets and the jet mass passing the $64<m_{J}<106$~\gev requirement.
 No $W/Z$-tagging is employed at the truth level so the merged regions are not separated into HP/LP regions as the reconstruction level is.
+The acceptance effect due to different jet substructure requirements between the truth fiducial region, which is substructure-inclusive, and the reconstruction level $W/Z$-tagging is evaluated to be negligible.
 Resolved events are selected from the remaining events failing the merged selection if the leading (subleading) \pt of the \Vhad small-$R$ jet has $\pt>40\,(20)$~\gev, and the mass of the pair satisfies $64<m_{jj}<106$~\gev.
 The resolved regions also require the three-jet mass closest to the top-quark mass to have $m_{jjj}>220$~\gev, following the selection at the reconstruction level to suppress EWK \ttbar production in the fiducial phase space.
 Additionally, in the 1-lepton region, the \Vhad candidate jets are required not to be truth $b$-jets.